Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Is the association between figures and the underlying data/methods needed to recreate them visible?

 * Are any three-dimensional figures presented in a three-dimensional format?

+* Do figure formats show distribution data clearly?

+* Are individual data points clearly identifiable?

+* Are error bars present and clearly-defined? (i.e., as standard deviations, standard errors, or confidence intervals)

+* Is there any evidence of image manipulation or duplication?

+* Have red and green colours been avoided for contrast?

 ### Tables